codeforkjeff/conciliator/README.md

 You can change run-time options by editing the `conciliator.properties` file.

+To see usage/error statistics for the service, go to `http://localhost:8080/stats`

 ## TODO

 - A few aspects of the Reconciliation Service API aren't implemented by this framework yet.
-- Use dependency injection instead of singleton for the threadpool shared by all VIAF instances.
-Might need to rework how data sources get instantiated on-the-fly in ReconcileController.

 ## Resources